 The damage is significant across all three components.
 The ‘Type 2 AC separation’ refers to a partial dislocation of the acromioclavicular joint, where the collarbone partly separates from the shoulder blade.
 Then comes the ‘SLAP tear,’ which stands for ‘Superior Labrum Anterior to Posterior,’ meaning Strickland’s cartilage ring inside the shoulder socket is torn.
 A Type V form of SLAP tear is even more severe.
 It basically means the tear is so deep that it physically extends far down the front rim of the shoulder socket and heavily compromises overall joint stability.
 Meanwhile, the rotator cuff tendinosis indicates chronic tissue damage to the tendons surrounding the shoulder joint.

 Depending on the treatment required, recovery timelines range from four to six months at the shorter end and up to eight to ten months for a full return to competition.
-This means the new middleweight champion will likely remain out of competition for the next ten months.
+If surgery is required, the layoff could stretch even longer, with some SLAP tear recoveries for athletes taking six to 12 months.
+This means the new middleweight champion could be unavailable for a major part of the year, though the exact timeline will depend on how his shoulder responds to treatment.

 Khamzat Chimaev has demanded an immediate rematch after his split decision loss.
-However, with the champion out of commission for the rest of the year, the promotion might look toward making an interim title fight, which seems like the most logical option.
+However, with the champion potentially sidelined for an extended stretch, the promotion might look toward making an interim title fight, which seems like the most logical option if Strickland is unable to defend in a reasonable window.
 However, the 185-pound division has multiple contenders lined up for the title, complicating the equation.

 Though Khamzat Chimaev, for his part, has asked for an immediate rematch, the new middleweight champion has been direct about his conditions for running it back.